-Kukuth Albanian Demon home image home image
+Kukuth Albanian home image home image

 Albania, a country steeped in rich folklore and mythology, boasts a diverse tapestry of legends, including tales of mythical creatures, heroes, and, of course, demons.
 One such demon that has intrigued both scholars and enthusiasts alike is Kukuth, the enigmatic Albanian female demon.
 With a name that strikes fear into the hearts of those who dare speak it, Kukuth's story is shrouded in mystery and darkness.